aylabbs/formHandler/README.md

 # formHandler
-Simple Node.js endpoint for AWS Lambda that handles multipart forms with attachments, sending and email with their contents
+Simple Node.js endpoint for AWS Lambda that handles multipart forms with attachments, sending an email with their contents

 # What is this for?